Vignesh-2109/Vignesh-2109/README.md

 - Developed a Visitor Checking System with 97% accuracy using advanced one-shot learning techniques.
 - Used ML models like HaarCascade and FaceNet.
 - Built a web app using Flask for real-time authentication.

+### Smart Irrigation System (September 2023)

+- Engineered a comprehensive database management system for the military.
+- Handled diverse information related to personnel, equipment, and accommodations.
+- Conducted searches with SQL and Relational Algebra Expressions.

 ### Army Database Management System (July 2023)